-WHEN 6 MONTHS OF STANDARD THERAPY FAILS IN ADULTS WITH MAC LUNG DISEASE, Adding ARIKAYCE can change what comes next1,2
+WHEN ADULTS WITH MAC LUNG DISEASE REMAIN CULTURE POSITIVE AFTER 6 MONTHS OF MULTIDRUG THERAPY, Adding ARIKAYCE can change what comes next1,2

-ARIKAYCE helped patients with MAC lung disease get converted and stay converted when 6 months of standard therapy failed1,3,4
+Adding ARIKAYCE helped patients with MAC lung disease get converted and stay converted.1,3,4

 LIMITED POPULATION: ARIKAYCE® is indicated in adults, who have limited or no alternative treatment options, for the treatment of Mycobacterium avium complex (MAC) lung disease as part of a combination antibacterial drug regimen in patients who do not achieve negative sputum cultures after a minimum of 6 consecutive months of a multidrug background regimen therapy.
 As only limited clinical safety and effectiveness data for ARIKAYCE are currently available, reserve ARIKAYCE for use in adults who have limited or no alternative treatment options.
 This drug is indicated for use in a limited and specific population of patients.